The Society for Cinema and Media Studies Award for Student

 e-mail address, title of the essay, and identification of graduate program

-- The essay should be saved in PDF format and uploaded on the submission form on
+- The essay should be saved in PDF format (not exceeding 30MB) and uploaded on the submission form on

-- The SCMS office will verify the eligibility of the entry and
+- Upon the receipt of the essay the SCMS office will verify the eligibility of the entry and

 verify membership before distributing copies to the committee members.